-For additional information on labeling requirements for plant-based meat, poultry and dairy alternatives please see Section II.
+For information on labeling requirements for plant-based dairy alternatives please see Section II.

-Novel Foods (Including Genetically Engineered Foods)
+Novel Foods (Including Genetically Engineered Foods, and Gene-Edited Foods/Seeds)

 Canada defines novel foods as: products that have never been used as a food; foods which result from a process that has not previously been used for food; or, foods that have been modified by genetic manipulation.
 Health Canada is responsible for ensuring that all foods, including those derived from biotechnology (including via gene editing), are safe prior to entering the Canadian food system.